Craniosacral therapy treats Vertigo

 Vertigo is the sensation that you or everything around you is moving or spinning, enough to affect your balance.
 It is more than just feeling dizzy.
 Often, this sensation is triggered by a head movement.
+Vertigo is a symptom of an underlying condition, not a disease.

 Inner ear problems which affect balance are a common cause of vertigo.
 These include: